adobe/kompos/README.md

 ![kompos](img/kompos.png)

-**Kompos** is a configuration driven tool for provisioning and managing Kubernetes infrastructure across AWS and Azure.
-It uses a hierarchical folder structure and yaml files to store and generate configurations, with pluggable compositions that encapsulates the infrastructure code and state.
-Terraform and helmfile are supported as provisioners.
+**Kompos** is a configuration-driven tool for managing infrastructure provisioning and deployment.
+It uses a hierarchical folder structure and YAML files to store and generate configurations, with runtime value interpolation and injection into any runner.
+Terraform and helmfile are supported as built-in provisioners, but the architecture supports custom runners for any tool or platform.

+## Key Features

+- **Hierarchical Configuration**: Layer configurations across environments, regions, and compositions with automatic merging and inheritance
+- **Runtime Value Interpolation**: Dynamically generate and inject configuration values into any runner at execution time
+- **Universal Runner Architecture**: Built-in support for Terraform and Helmfile, extensible for any provisioning or deployment tool
+- **Multi-Environment Support**: Unified configuration structure that works across any cloud provider or infrastructure platform

-Below is a graphical representation of the data flow.
+Below is a graphical representation of the data flow, showing how hierarchical configurations are merged and interpolated before being injected into runners:

 ![kompos-data-flow](img/kompos-diagram.svg)

 ## Installation

-_**NOTE**: Only Python 3 is supported._
+**Requirements:** Python 3.11 or higher

 ### PyPI